MicrosoftDocs/bot-docs/articles/resources-contributions.md

 ---
 title: Resources for designing and developing bots with the Bot Framework | Microsoft Docs
-description: Identify resources related to designing and developing conversational applications (bots) using the Bot Framework.
+description: Identify resources related to designing and developing conversational applications using the Bot Framework.
 keywords: bot framework, bot, design, develop, resources
 author: matvelloso
 manager: rstand